acquia/cloud-hooks/README.md

 1. Install the hello-world.sh script to run on code deployments to Dev.

-        cp hooks/samples/hello-world.sh hooks/dev/code-deploy
+        cp hooks/samples/hello-world.sh hooks/dev/post-code-deploy
-        git commit -a 'Run the hello-world script on code-deploy to Dev.' git push
+        git commit -a 'Run the hello-world script on post-code-deploy to Dev.' git push

 2. Visit the Workflow page in the Acquia Cloud UI.
 Drag code from your Prod environment to Dev (make a note of what your Dev environment was running first).